netsys-lab/sciera-docs/docs/source/services.rst

 When running a SCION as via the scion-orchestrator, a bootstrap server is already included.
 This server is used to serve the SCION configuration to the endhosts that are part of the AS.

 The boostrap-server requires an IP address that is reachable by all potential SCION hosts within the AS.
 This is typically an IP address of the official IP range of the institution.
-Of course we can help setting finding this IP and setting up the server instance, please contact us in case any questions occur: marten.gartner@ovgu.de.
+Of course we can help setting finding this IP and setting up the server instance.
+In case any questions occur, please contact `François Wirz <mailto:wirzf@inf.ethz.ch>`_.

 Per default the bootstrap server of the scion-orchestrator is listening on 127.0.0.1, to configure the IP properly, check `scion orchestrator bootstrap config <https://github.com/netsys-lab/scion-orchestrator/tree/master/doc/bootstrap>`_